top of page

 • The service will start with a procession of the cross and clergy (and the choir at the 10:30 AM Sunday music service).

 • The Episcopal Church comes out of the Anglican liturgical tradition.
-The entire service, which comes from the Book of Common Prayer (The Online Book of Common Prayer) is printed in the bulletin (except for the hymns for the music services, which are found in the hymnal).
+The entire service, which comes from the Book of Common Prayer (The Online Book of Common Prayer) is printed in the bulletin.
+The hymns are found in the hymnal.

 • Our service has two main parts.
 Part One is a combination of listening to scripture and a sermon.
 We respond with song and prayer.